to South African Citizens in the Event a South African is Arrested or Jailed Abroad

 - Obtain or give legal advice;

-- Organise a release from prison or bail;
+- Organise a release from prison, bail or parole;

 - Travel to dangerous areas or prisons for a prison visit;